 - Equations should follow the APA style of reporting results.

 - Manuscript should be in MS Word and saved as document (.doc or .docx) or Rich Text Format (.rtf) files.
 MS Word documents should not be blocked, or password protected.

 - Submissions may be returned to the author if presented in the incorrect format.

 The organization for the text should follow the headings prescribed in this guideline.
 Clarity and conciseness in the arrangement of the text will be highly appreciated.
 It is not necessary to start each section of the text (introduction, methodology, results, discussion, and conclusion) on a new page.
 When necessary, use inclusive language.

 The abstract commences the main manuscript text and is seen on the third page of the submitted document and should contain the following structured sections: background, methods, results, conclusions.
+However, certain types of articles may use an unstructured format.
 The maximum word count is specific to the type of journal article submitted.
 It should summarize the salient points of the manuscript submitted.
 Citations should not be included in the abstract.
 As much as possible, avoid abbreviations in this section.
 This section ends with 3-5 keywords.

 The introduction should clearly state the aims of the study.
 The introduction need not be lengthy, and only references necessary in understanding the objectives of the research should be included.
 This section should also contain an explicit declaration of the objectives of the study.

 The study design, participants, and methods used for the study should be described in full detail to allow a knowledgeable reader to reproduce the research.
 The specific methods (i.e., instrumentation, outcome measures, procedures, data, and statistical analysis) should likewise be saliently discussed.
 Consider using subsection headings.
 Where possible, a flow diagram depicting the major procedures involved in the research should be included.